So Energy is a relatively small energy firm. Its founders say it has customer service at its heart and is committed to selling competitive tariffs.

-Some 89% of So Energy customers in our survey said it was good or excellent value for money.
-While this isn’t the highest proportion across suppliers, none were rated a full five stars for value for money this year.
+Some 83% of So Energy customers in our survey said it was good or excellent value for money.
+While this isn’t the highest proportion across suppliers, only one achieved a full five stars for value for money this year.

 Customers signing up to tariffs between October and March may have ‘seasonal payments’.
 This means you pay 25% more in winter months and 25% less in the summer.
 You can switch to equal monthly payments if you prefer.